robertjskelton/robertjskelton.github.io/_posts/2025-08-10-ferrari-360-ac-fix.markdown

 ![360 A/C](/images/ac/7.jpg)

-I fixed the A/C in my 2001 Ferrari 360 Spider, it has never worked under my ownership.
+I fixed the A/C in my 2001 Ferrari 360 Spider, it had never worked under my ownership of 3+ years.

 This was a multi-step process.
 First, I realized I had a major leak in the A/C when I would add freon and it would immediately evacuate.
 I narrowed down the leak by adding UV dye and checking with a UV flashlight for leaks.

 ![360 A/C](/images/ac/19.jpg)

 There are multiple potential spots for leaks on a Ferrari 360 A/C system.
-There is the compressor, which is accessible both under the car and front the access panel to the engine behind the seats.
+There is the compressor, which is accessible both under the car and behind the access panel to the engine and belts behind the seats.
 There is the drier filter and high and low pressure lines, which are behind a panel in the frunk.
 There are the fill ports, which are under an easier to access panel in the frunk.
 And there is the condenser, which is behind the front bumper.
-I narrowed it down to having leaks in the frunk and on the compressor, so luckily I did not have to remove the front bumper.
+I narrowed it down to having leaks in the frunk and on the compressor.
+I saw no leaks on my condenser, so luckily I did not have to remove the front bumper.

 My main leak was on the fitting to the compressor, which was installed about a year ago by a local shop.
 Removing the compressor was probably the most difficult and annoying job I've ever performed on any car.
-It involved reaching multiple 0-visibility 6mm hex screws with almost no room to work.
+It involved reaching multiple 0-visibility 6mm hex screws with almost no room to work, and you have to use a stubby allen key.
 You have to loosen the tensionor pulley and remove the belt.
 It also involved removing the motor mounts in order to get access to loosen a bolt.
 Yeah, you read that right.

 ![360 A/C](/images/ac/3.jpg)
 ![360 A/C](/images/ac/4.jpg)
 ![360 A/C](/images/ac/5.jpg)
 ![360 A/C](/images/ac/6.jpg)

 I had to remove the motor mounts.
 Which were shot anyways, so I replaced them.
 And when you replace them, the bolt and nut that go through the middle of the motor mount should be replaced, and use a massive 24mm on both sides.
-So you need both a 24mm socket, which I had, and a 24mm wrench, which I had to buy, to hold it on the other side.
+So you need both a 24mm socket, which I had, and a [24mm wrench](https://amzn.to/4lnxDIW), which I had to buy, to hold it on the other side.
 You can re-use the washers and the 17mm bolts.
+Once the hardware is removed from the motor mounts, you jack up the engine with some wood to raise it a bit, then slide in and install the new mounts.

 ![360 A/C](/images/ac/8.jpg)
 ![360 A/C](/images/ac/9.jpg)